forcedotcom/cli/releasenotes/sfdx/README.md

 ANNOUNCEMENT: If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).

+* FIX: We now bundle Node.js version 18.15.0 in the installers.
+When we upgraded to 18.16.0, we saw issues around source conversion, deployment, and retrieval.
+If you install with `npm`, we recommend you not use Node.js 18.16.0 at this time.
+See [this pinned issue](https://github.com/forcedotcom/cli/issues/2125) for details.

 * FIX: We fixed the `directoryName` property for these two metadata types (associated with OAuth and mobile policies) in Salesforce CLI's metadata registry: ExtlClntAppOauthConfigurablePolicies and ExtlClntAppMobileConfigurablePolicies.
 (SDR PR [#947](https://github.com/forcedotcom/source-deploy-retrieve/pull/947))

 * FIX: When you install a Salesforce CLI plugin, the CLI now validates that the package name is a valid npm package.
 This validation prevents accidents and increases security.
 (GitHub issue [#594](https://github.com/oclif/plugin-plugins/issues/594), oclif plugin-plugin PR [#597](https://github.com/oclif/plugin-plugins/pull/597))